 Following the ECLJ Report on the issue of independence and impartiality of judges, available here, this study compares the status of some national supreme courts with that of some international courts.

-This study is in French only for now but its translation is ongoing.Read the full PDF document
+This study is in French only for now but its translation will be available soon.Read the full PDF document